mcne65/rmotr.github.io/_posts/2015-10-20-batch-4-is-now-open.md

     link: "https://twitter.com/santiagobasulto"
 ---

-We're glad to announce that our new batch is now open. **There are several changes for this batch**, you can read below for more details, but here's the summary:
+We're glad to announce that our new batch is now open and we're receiving applications.
+The course will begin on **Tuesday, November 3rd** and **will cost $300**. ¿Can't afford that?
+Keep on reading.

+**There are several changes for this batch**, you can read below for more details, but here's the summary:

 * **Everyone has to apply**.
 We have too many people trying to take our courses that we got to the point to do a selection.
 Either if you're willing to pay or applying for a scholarship you'll need to go through the application process.
 * **Scholarships are still open**.
 We restate our commitment with **free** education.